 Final Thoughts on Building Good Leadership Qualities

 Great leaders are able to influence other people to work towards their goals.
 Their leadership style is often transformational instead of transactional.
 Being an effective leader is not so much about being the smartest, it’s about being understanding of other people and knowing how to get a team to work together to achieve a goal.

 Whether you are trying to develop leadership skills to give you a boost in your career or you are working on personal development in your everyday life, taking these 14 characteristics of a good leader into consideration will help you present yourself as a better leader.

-[Want to be a better leader?
-Read some of the top books on leadership to discover the skills that can make you a great leader and manager.]
+And if you want to be a better leader?
+Read some of the top books on leadership to discover the skills that can make you a great leader and manager.

 Connie Stemmle is a professional editor, freelance writer and ghostwriter.
 She holds a BS in Marketing and a Master’s Degree in Social Work.
 When she is not writing, Connie is either spending time with her 4-year-old daughter, running, or making efforts in her community to promote social justice.